-8 Best Foods for Overcoming DOMSPOSTED ON Sep 23, 2019
+8 Best Foods for Overcoming DOMSUPDATED ON Jul 12, 2022

 We’ve all been there.
 You think you’re fit and strong, that you can take any workload going, and then a maximal leg day knocks you sideways.
 Or hill sprints get too much, you go too many rounds on the bag, scrum a little too hard on the pitch… for whatever reason, you drive your muscles harder than they are used to and DOMS hits you like a ton of bricks.
 Walking up a flight of stairs feels impossible, let alone getting back into the gym for another round.